childsb/glusterfs-hadoop-docs/Configuring_Ambari.markdown

 Navigate to [Hadoop Download Page](http://hadoop.apache.org/releases.html#Download) and download the hadoop-2.1.0-beta.tar.gz  tar-ball (the most recent 2.x release at the time this document was created) to the /opt directory on the Master server.
 Extract the tar ball in the /opt directory.

 For the sake of this document $HADOOP_HOME is the directory the tarball extracts to under /opt/

+**Ownership**

+Before continuing, make sure the ownership properties of `$HADOOP_HOME/etc` and `/mnt/glusterfs` are correct by running the following.

+    chown root:hadoop $HADOOP_HOME/etc
+    chown yarn:hadoop /mnt/glusterfs

+Check the ownership of the directories by running:

+    ls -l /opt/$HADOOP_HOME
+    ls -l /mnt/gluster

 **Configure the Plugin**